- Public Art

 General Operating Support Grants help fund the overall mission of arts organizations in Clackamas, Multnomah and Washington Counties.
-Applicants must have minimum eligible income of $80,000 and at least one paid professional staff.
-Awarded once every two years.
+Applicants must have minimum eligible income of $75,000 for three years and at least one paid professional staff.
+New applicants reviewed every year.

 Project Grants are awarded to both individual artists and nonprofit organizations in three (3) categories: Artistic Focus, Community Participation and Arts In Schools.
 A project is a specific art presentation, exhibit or creation of work that is fully executed within a specified timeline and contains a public component.
 Awarded once per year.